 Order of the bar charts

 The charts are ranked in decreasing order on their top value's contribution.
-In the example below, the value 'Netherlands' contributed to 100% of the total difference.
-The values desktop and Corporate contributed respectively 75% and 70%.
-Therefore, the properties 'devices' and 'level 2 sites' are ranked second and third in the list of bar charts.
+In the example below, the value 'Desktop' contributed to 95% of the total difference whereas the value France contributed 80%.
+Therefore, the properties 'device' and 'country' are ranked first and second in the list of bar charts.

 Order of the properties